Power sector in Andhra Pradesh: APEPDCL

 Andhra Pradesh Eastern Power Distribution Company Limited or APEPDCL is a state-owned Electricity Distribution company.
 It is owned by the Government of Andhra Pradesh.

 The present CMD is Immadi Prudhvi Tej, IAS.

-APEPDCL was incorporated under the Companies Act as a Public Limited Company on 31 March 2000 with headquarters at Visakhapatnam.
-APEPDCL encompasses in 11 districts in the state of Andhra Pradesh.
-The districts are Srikakulam, Alluri Sitharama Raju, Vizianagaram, Parvathipuram Manyam, Visakhapatnam, Anakapalli, Kakinada, East Godavari, Konaseema, Eluru and West Godavari.
+APEPDCL was incorporated under the Companies Act, 1956 as a Public Limited Company on 31 March 2000 with headquarters at Visakhapatnam.
+APEPDCL encompasses in 12 districts in the state of Andhra Pradesh.
+The districts are Srikakulam, Alluri Sitharama Raju, Polavaram, Vizianagaram, Parvathipuram Manyam, Visakhapatnam, Anakapalli, Kakinada, East Godavari, Konaseema, Eluru and West Godavari.

 APCPDCL

 Andhra Pradesh Central Power Distribution Corporation Limited (also known as APCPDCL), (HQ: Vijayawada), is a power distribution company owned by the state government of Andhra Pradesh.
 It was formed on 05-12-2019, as part of a demerger in 2019, to cater the electricity needs of seven districts in Andhra Pradesh state.

 The present CMD is Ravi Pattanshetti, IAS.
-It serves Guntur, Bapatla, Palnadu, Krishna, NTR, Prakasam districts, an area of 56868 square kilometres, in Andhra Pradesh state.
+It serves Guntur, Bapatla, Palnadu, Krishna, NTR, Prakasam, Markapuram districts, an area of 56868 square kilometres, in Andhra Pradesh state.
 The corporation has 1176 MVA of electric distribution capacity with 9659 employees serving in the corporation.

+APSPDCL

+Andhra Pradesh Southern Power Distribution Company Limited (also known as APSPDCL) is a power distribution company owned by the state government of Andhra Pradesh.
+It was incorporated on 1 April 2000 under the Companies Act, 1956 as part of the power sector reforms.

+The company is headquartered in Tirupati and is responsible for distribution of electricity in the southern districts of Andhra Pradesh.

+The present CMD is Siva Sankar Lotheti, IAS, who assumed charge in October 2025.

+APSPDCL serves districts including Tirupati, Chittoor, Annamayya, Kadapa, Anantapuramu, Sri Sathya Sai, Kurnool, Nandyal and Nellore.